aaronalmeida/NLP-Twitter-Sentiment-Analyzer/README.md

-# Twitter-Sentiment-Analyzer
+# Natural Language Based Twitter Sentiment Analyzer
-Determines the sentiment of a topic based on a collection of recent tweets
+Determines the sentiment of a topic based on a collection of recent tweets using Natural Language Processing.

 Obligatory meme about the topic